-This assessment provides information about activity undertaken by may be used to support the production of an annual modern slavery statement as set out in the UK Modern Slavery Act 2015.
+This assessment provides information about activity undertaken by the second statement to tackle modern slavery.
+It may be used to support the production of an annual modern slavery statement as set out in the UK Modern Slavery Act 2015.

 Your responses can be updated at any time to maintain a current and accurate report.
 The Assessment has six sections, each of which captures information that may be included in a statement, as set out by guidance within the Modern Slavery Act 2015.